avesbox/acanthis/.website/defining-schemas.md

 ```

-Also Acanthis provides some built-in validators for object validation:
+Also, Acanthis provides some built-in validators for object validation:

 ```dart
 object({}).maxProperties(5);